ry/v8worker/README.md

 TODO
 ----
-- more tests
 - need ability to pass command line options to V8 when creating a worker (maybe before)
-- way to kill worker
 - get text of exception